SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

    "(self  selector: #testNilWhenErrorInLookup) run"

    self assert: (pointClass lookup: #zork) isNil.
-   "The method zork is NOT implement on pointClass"
+   "The method zork is NOT implemented on pointClass"
 ```